codeAdventureNow/Pomodoro_TS/README.md

 # Pomodoro Timer
 <br>

-## User Stories
-&check; - html checkbox example

-&check; - html checkbox example

-&check; - html checkbox example

-## Lesson Learned
-&check; - html checkbox example

 During this project, I experienced a significant breakthrough in my understanding of state management.
 One of the challenges I faced was implementing a countdown clock, which required some creative problem-solving.
 Once I overcame that obstacle, the project progressed smoothly.
 As an additional self-imposed challenge, I incorporated a feature where the UI of the timer would dynamically toggle colors based on whether the user was in a 'session' or 'break' mode.
+The project was later refactored to have the state managed by a reducer and then refactored once more into TypeScript.

+## User Stories
+&check; - I can set varied session and break lengths.

+&check; - I can pause and reset sessions and breaks.

+&check; - I can hear an audio alert when it is time to start my break or resume work.

+&check; - I can see a tally of how many breaks/sessions I have completed.

+## Lessons Learned
+&check; - Simplifying state management with a reducer

+&check; - Using setInterval within a useEffect

+&check; - Refactoring a reducer into TypeScript with an interface